ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 ## Deep learning
 The quickest way is to play at least one hand-on project for deep learning on [Colab](https://colab.research.google.com/).
 It's good process to spend some time on how to build up environment for training deep learning model and use GPU, however, I don't think it's necessary on interview.

-The beginner friendly course is on Coursera.
+The [beginner friendly course](https://www.coursera.org/specializations/deep-learning) is on Coursera.
+There are two ways to get full content of courses.

+ 1. Pay the money.
+It charge by mon

 ## DS question
 I spend ton of times to crack the DS questions.
 It's series trial and errors.
 However it turn out few scenario on designing question.